 Alamaya was rescued from the Masai Mara in 2015 having been separated from his herd and then attacked and injured by hyenas.
 We read about Alamaya's rescue and we were compelled to foster him too!
 He seemed so brave in the face of such terrible trauma.
 Sara heard that Alamaya was due to move from the nursery to Tsavo in May 2016 and was delighted to be able to come face to face with this brave little elephant at the nursery just before he left during her last visit to Kenya.

-With all three of the above now happily at Tsavo we have decided to foster another three - Jotto, Esampu and Ambo.
+With all three of the above now happily at Tsavo we have decided to foster another three - Jotto, Esampu and Ambo who Sara visited in May 2017 while meeting with the DSWT team in Nairobi to plan Explorers against Extinction fund-raising.
 You can read the news post here.

-Titchy Tembo - new Tshirts coming soon to the Real World Store
+Titchy Tembo - new Tshirts and hoodies at the Real World Store

 Our new Tshirt design for the Real World Store has been inspired by our visits to the Sheldrick Trust and our involvement with the charity.
 Tembo is the Swahili word for elephant.
 When the mothers are poached for their ivory they leave behind a vulnerable orphan - a titchy tembo.
 All the profits from our Tshirts go to our nominated charities and we hope the money we raise through selling these Tshirts far and wide will help Africa's elephants get through this dark time and help secure their future.